 - Debug enclaves can be introspected by an enclave aware debugger (using the Intel SGX debug instructions) – a normal debugger cannot introspect a debug enclave.

 - Performance counters are enabled inside debug enclaves.

-The SGX SDK includes the Intel® SGX debugger as a Microsoft Visual Studio plugin.
+The Intel SGX SDK includes the Intel SGX debugger as a Microsoft Visual Studio* plugin.
 See the Enclave Debugger section of the Intel® Software Guard Extensions Evaluation SDK User’s Guide for additional details.

-Traditionally a developer would have two basic profiles for compiling his code:
+Traditionally a developer would have two basic profiles for compiling their code: